Windows 11 Antimalware Service Executable Access Denied

 Why “Access Denied” for Antimalware Service Executable in Task Manager?

-Because of these reasons, when you try to stop it from Task Manager, Windows steps in with the “Access Denied” message to keep the protection going strong.
+Because of these reasons, when you try to stop the task directly from Task Manager, Windows protects the process by showing the “Access Denied” message.

 Also see: Antimalware Service Executable High Disk or CPU Usage

-One simple way to deal with the Antimalware Service Executable eating up your resources is to use a different antivirus program.
-Here’s the deal:
+One simple way to deal with the high resource use of the Antimalware Service Executable is to simply install a third-party antivirus.

 Install a third party antivirus in Windows 11

-2. Download and set up the antivirus software you chose.
+2. Download and install the antivirus software you chose.

-3. Restart your computer.
-Windows will usually notice the new antivirus and turn off Microsoft Defender for you.
+3. Restart your PC after the installation.
+Windows 11 should then recognize the third-party antivirus and turn off Microsoft Defender.

-4. To make sure, go to Windows Security > Virus & threat protection.
-You should see your new antivirus listed as active, not Windows Defender.
+4. To check, go to Windows Security > Virus & threat protection.
+You should see the third-party antivirus listed as “turned on” instead of Windows Defender.

 Useful tip: How to Limit CPU Usage of a Process in Windows 11

-Method 2: Adjusting Windows Defender Scheduled Scan in Task Scheduler
+Adjust Windows Defender scheduled scan in Task Scheduler

 1. Press the Windows + R keys at the same time, type “taskschd.msc“, and press Enter.Open Task Scheduler in Windows 11

-2. Look on the left side, go to Library > Microsoft > Windows > Windows Defender.
+2. In the left pane, go to Library > Microsoft > Windows > Windows Defender.

 3. Find and double-click on “Windows Defender Scheduled Scan”.Windows Defender Scheduled Scan Task Scheduler

-5. Check the box that says “Start the task only if the computer is idle for:” and pick how long you want to wait.
-This makes sure the scan only runs when you’re not using your PC.MsMpEng.exe Access Denied Windows 11
+5. Check the option for “Start the task only if the computer is idle for:” and pick how long you want.
+This makes sure the scan only runs when you’re not using the PC.MsMpEng.exe Access Denied Windows 11

 Related resource: How to Reinstall Windows Defender in Windows 11